Trump defends efforts to pressure Pence to overturn election results

 ‘Our country would have been a different place!’: Trump defends efforts to pressure Pence to overturn election results

-As the Jan 6 committee held its eighth presentation, focussing on the 187 minutes between delivering his speech on the Mall and putting out a video message urging his supporters to go home, Mr Trump claimed he had done nothing wrong.
+As the Jan 6 committee held its eighth presentation, focussing on the 187 minutes between the former president delivering his speech near the White House and putting out a video message urging his supporters to go home, Mr Trump claimed he had done nothing wrong.

-“Mike Pence told me, and everybody else, there was nothing he could do about the Electoral Vote Count--it was etched in stone.
-But if so, how come the Democrats and RINOs are working so hard to make sure there is nothing a VP can do,” he said in a statement.
+“Mike Pence told me, and everybody else, there was nothing he could do about the Electoral Vote Count – it was etched in stone.
+But if so, how come the Democrats and RINOs are working so hard to make sure there is nothing a VP can do,” he said in a statement released via his Truth Social platform.

 “This was a major event, because everybody ganged up and said that Mike had no choice, he could not send the slates back to the States (which is all I suggested he do) for possible retabulation and correction based on largescale Voter Fraud and Irregularities.”